Open-CMSIS-Pack/cdi-website/_pages/homepage.md

         # style: text-center
         text_content:
           text: |-
             Arm and Linaro are proposing to establish Open-CMSIS-CDI as a new community project, and a companion to the established [Open-CMSIS-Pack](https://www.open-cmsis-pack.org/) project.
-To learn more, we are inviting interested partners to join us for a first project call on **Thursday 31 March @ 15:00 UK time**.
+To learn more, we are inviting interested partners to join us for a first project call on **Thursday 21 April @ 15:00 UK time**.

             Further details of this call will be published sortly.